-Living in Sardinia means a unique blend of lifestyle: island life with a heavy dose of Italian traditions and culture.
+Living in Sardinia means a unique blend of lifestyles: island life with a heavy dose of Italian traditions and culture.

 As a designated ‘Blue Zone’, Sardinia is home to one of the highest rates of people over the age of 100.

 Is it something in the water?
 Maybe, the food?
 Or, maybe, because Sardinia’s climate is actually pretty close to what is scientifically identified as the ideal climate for humans?

 Is Sardinia a good place to live?

 Those seeking a quiet place to settle down in the idyllic countryside will be just as happy as those looking to unwind near a beautiful beach.

-While the exact reason for this is uncertain, many believe it’s due to the local diet, healthy climate and lifestyle – why not see what it can do for you?
+While the exact reason for this is uncertain, many believe it’s due to the local diet, healthy climate, and lifestyle.
+Why not see what it can do for you?

 There isn’t an abundance of expats living in Sardinia, so you’ll be able to soak up the local culture.

-The cost of living is generally cheaper than in the UK and the weather much nicer year-round – it might not be a tropical paradise, but it’s certainly no British winter.
+The cost of living is generally cheaper than in the UK and USA, and the weather is much nicer year-round – it might not be a tropical paradise, but it’s certainly much milder than any northern winter.
 Sardinia is actually one of the 5 European locations that have nice weather all year round.

-So if the Italian version of island life sounds good to you, Sardinia is certainly a choice to consider for expats.
+So, if the Italian version of island life sounds good to you, Sardinia is certainly a choice to consider for expats.

 Is it expensive to live in Sardinia?